antpb/three-object-viewer/readme.txt

 == Changelog ==
+= 1.7 =
+Added: Plugin system for custom 3OV blocks in Environment inner blocks.
+Experimental but getting very solid!
+Example plugin coming soon.
+Fixed: fixed bug where state was changing on scroll of the page.
+Fixed: Environment Editor states where values did not exist caused the editor to crash in some cases.

 = 1.6 =
 Fixed: Player Controller - Respawn while falling works again.
 Added: Light Block - You can now control the individual lights in your worlds.
 Note: highly recommend not having more than two Libhg Blocks in a world for performance reasons.